CLOSE SEARCH

 Personal - if either party wishes to legally formalise a new relationship, emotional closure is important or high conflict situations.

 Judicial separation is a formal court process that sits between informal separation and divorce.
-Though rarely used in modern practice, it offers specific advantages in certain situations.
+Though rarely used in modern practice, it offers specific advantages in certain situations and allows access to most financial orders available in divorce (except pension sharing) while maintaining the legal marriage.

 Judicial Separation may be suitable :-